How to choose a memory care facility — the questions that matter most

 You might also be grieving the failure, real or imagined, that memory care represents.
 You tried to keep them home.
 It didn't work.
 Now they're in a facility.
 Somewhere in your head, this is a failure.
 It's not.
 It's a recognition of reality.
 But that doesn't prevent the grief.
 You thought you'd be able to keep them safe at home, and you couldn't.
 That's sad.
 That's worth grieving.

 Some of your grief is anticipatory.
 You're thinking about what comes next.
-You're thinking about the day your parent doesn't recognize you at all.
+The day your parent doesn't recognize you at all.
 The day they don't speak anymore.
-The day they decline to the point where it's clear that the person you knew is mostly gone.
+The day they decline to the point where the person you knew is mostly gone.
 You're standing at the edge of that and it's terrifying.
 This grief is real and it's worth acknowledging.
 You don't have to pretend you're just making a practical decision about housing.
 You're making a decision about the end of your parent's life unfolding differently than you hoped.

 Building a New Normal